-Located in the landmark 80 Collins Street in the heart of Melbourne’s fashion quarter, Yakimono is hard not to miss, with a signature bright neon sign out front.
-The neon sets the scene — as much a Japanese restaurant as it is a cocktail, sake and music venue.
+Located in the landmark 80 Collins Street in the heart of Melbourne’s fashion quarter, Yakimono is one of the most sought-after Japanese restaurants in the city and it’s hard to miss, with a signature bright neon sign out front.
+The neon sets the scene — It’s an even spread between Japanese cuisine and a cocktail, sake and music bar.
 We come for the outlandish Japanese-inspired cocktails, with tipples like alcoholic bubble tea and every sake you could imagine.
 With a menu focused on fire and flavour, Yakimono will transport you straight to the streets of Japan.

 Address: 80 Collins St, Melbourne VIC 3000

 Phone: (03) 8616 7900

 Supernormal isn’t your average Japanese cuisine.
 Offering a fusion between Chinese, Japanese and Korean cultures, the Flinders Lane venue is an eclectic mix of atmosphere and indulgence.
 Here, you’ll find Szechuan peppers and lobster rolls tickling the tongue as some decidedly more dulcet Japanese flavours flow through, finish up dinner with some herbal green tea.